 The Savar Rana Plaza tragedy reaches its nadir with the death toll rising along with the number of the injured.

-Our reporter at the spot, Samiul Bashar Anik, said 87 people were rescued from the building today and another 21 dead bodies were pulled out, one of which was pulled out after the briefing.
+Our reporter at the spot, Samiul Bashar Anik, said four dead bodies were pulled out from the debris today.

 However, many more are feared trapped in the collapsed building.

 The exact number of those caught in the rubble could not be determined yet as efforts to recover the bodies of the victims have been hampered by a lack of adequate emergency lighting, the gathering of wailing relatives and the presence of enormous boulders.

 Besides, inadequate equipment and inexperience in facing such a catastrophe further hinder the rescue operation that has continued day and night.

 Tens of thousands of people crowd around the rubble, weeping and searching for family members.